fdiblen/cpp2wasm/README.md

   pi = pifinder.calculate()
   return {'pi': pi, 'niter': niter}
 ```

-Instead of running the calculation when the submit button is pressed, we will submit the calculation task to the task queue by using the `.delay()` function.
-The submission will return a job identifier we can use later to get the status and result of the job.
-The web browser will redirect to a url with the job identifier in it.

 ```{.python #py-submit}
 # this Python code snippet is later referred to as <<py-submit>>